roartiz/roartiz/README.md

 ### This isn't where I parked my car!
-While I wait for an Uber, I'm here as a fledgling developer, ready to learn and burn.
+While I wait for my Uber, I'm here as a fledgling developer, ready to learn and burn.
+I have a little bit of experience with Java, and I'm currently learning Python!

 <!--
 **roartiz/roartiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.